alchemine/intent-classification-analysis/README.md

-# intent_classification_analysis
+# intent-classification-analysis
-A comparative analysis of encoder only and decoder only models in intent classication
+A comparative analysis of encoder only and decoder only models in intent classication.

-# Reference
+## Reference
 - [A Comparative Analysis of Encoder Only and Decoder Only Models in Intent Classification and Sentiment Analysis: Navigating the Trade-Offs in Model Size and Performance](https://www.researchgate.net/publication/377467915_A_Comparative_Analysis_of_Encoder_Only_and_Decoder_Only_Models_in_Intent_Classification_and_Sentiment_Analysis_Navigating_the_Trade-Offs_in_Model_Size_and_Performance)
     ```
     Abstract